Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-By default, all sites will use the `defaultReactionPool`.
+By default, all sites will use the `defaultPool`.

 If the reaction pool is specified for a particular RS, all reactions in that RS will use that thread pool, unless a reaction has its own `onTreads()` specification.